CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 ## Supplement

-### General Methods of Abbreviation, text-only:
+### General Methods of Abbreviation

 The following words were in the middle of a paragraph, in General Methods of Abbreviation.
 All the shorthand in the Supplement is on three pages, included just a bit below here.
+There was no shorthand, only text.

 read, round, count, right, most, must, part, point, could, had, head, hood, would, world, most, must, might, ment
 ```